MaoZiming/papers/7-datacenter/76-sprite.md

 * V system allows pre-copying: rather than freezing the process at the beginning, **allowing the process to continue to execute while its address space is transferred.**

 * Sprite disallows shared writable shared memory.
 The overhead of a process on local machine and remote machine accessing shared writable pages is too much.

+* Sprite freezes the process on the source, flushes its dirty pages to disk, then starts the process on the target, which pages from the disk.
+The requires slightly more total work than Accent, because a few pages may make two hops, but there are no residual dependencies on the source after the process has started on the target.
+This scheme depends on the fact that normal network files are used as backing store for virtual memory.

 * State migration for files is trickier:
   * File reference